-Gibson Electric & Technology Solutions (Gibson) provided an array of electrical construction services for the renovation and expansion of the Metropolitan Water Reclamation District (MWRD) of Greater Chicago’s Terrance J. O’Brien Water Reclamation Plant (WRP).
+Gibson Electric provided an array of electrical construction services for the renovation and expansion of the Terrance J. O’Brien Water Reclamation Plant (WRP).

 The project was particularly demanding because the new facility needed to be fully integrated into the existing plant, without interrupting day-to-day operations.
 The Gibson team’s turnkey coordination between equipment vendors, distributed controls vendors, and plant operators helped the integration of the facilities run smoothly and effectively.

 The plant was outfitted with state-of-the-art electrical equipment, including arc blast ducted switchgear for operator safety.
-The electrical installations in the new buildings also featured cutting-edge corrosion proof methods designed to expand the plant’s life span.
+The electrical installations also featured cutting-edge corrosion proof methods designed to expand the plant’s life span.

 Additionally, Gibson successfully completed the project under budget.

 The large-scale project involved the installation of over 60,000 feet of conduit and 350,000 feet of wire.
-From design-build to installation to commissioning, Gibson was involved with a full-array of electrical construction services.
+From design-build to installation to commissioning, Gibson was involved with a full-array of electrical construction services, including:

 - Temporary power solutions for multiple phased structures